moonbeam-foundation/xcm-sdk/mkdocs/docs/contribute/xcm.md

 Assuming that all of the required pallets and methods are already supported, you can create the configuration file for the source chain:

 1. In the `xcm-sdk/packages/config/src/xcm-configs` directory, add a TypeScript file for the new chain.
-If the chain already has a configuration file, you can update it instead adding the new routes, go to step 3.
+If the chain already has a configuration file, you can update it instead by adding the new routes, so you can go directly to step 3.
 2. Use the following snippet as a starting point for adding the chain routes:

     ```ts